WeiqiangDong/my-first-repo/readme.txt

 Welcome to My First Repo
-Learning Git is going well so far.
+Learning Git is going well so far. hello
-This line is added to the updated_readme branch.
+This lines are added to the updated_readme branch.
 It's windy day.